Spokeo/gedcomx-jruby/README.md

     $ gem install gedcomx-jruby

+Note : This gem can only run on JRuby

 ## Usage

-TODO: Write usage instructions here

 ## Contributing